Jaime-Linares/Jaime-Linares/README.md

   <p>

-  I am studying the degree in Computer Engineering-Software Engineering at the University of Seville.
+  I hold a Bachelor's degree in Computer Engineering–Software Engineering from the University of Seville.
 I am interested in Machine Learning, Data Science and in Software Development.

   You can visit some of my projects on my profile.
   </p>